This post may contain affiliate links. Read the full disclosure here.

 There’s also the option of using fabric pots, which were EXTREMELY popular for about half an hour and then faded into obscurity.
 I have a whole article on them here.

-What potting mix to use when repotting your plants
+What potting mix to use to repot your houseplants

 Although actually, first we’ll discuss what not to use.